 - What happens after colon resection surgery?

 - What other treatments will I need in addition to colectomy?

 - What are the complications and risks associated with colectomy?

-This surgery on the large intestine can be performed in two ways: conventional open surgery or laparoscopic surgery.
+A. Colon resection can be performed in two ways: conventional open surgery or laparoscopic surgery.

 Conventional Open Colectomy